determined-ai/determined/examples/deepspeed/cifar10_cpu_offloading/README.md

 ## Final notes
-* If you are faced with the following error, make sure that you are using the current version of deepspeed and our Deep Speed config `ds_config_offload.json.yaml`.
+* If you are facing the following error, make sure that you are using the current version of deepspeed and our Deep Speed config `ds_config_offload.json.yaml`.
 ```
 RuntimeError: weight should have at least three dimensions